 As I said, Mexico City is massive, so determining what neighborhood you stay will also kind of guide almost every other aspect of your trip in terms of an easily traveled radius.

 Some of the top neighborhoods for foreigners are La Condesa, Roma, Coyoacan, the Centro Historico, the Zona Rosa (part of Colonia Juarez), and Polanco.
+For a more detailed description of each neighborhood, please see my guide about where to stay in Mexico City for more details.

 Every neighborhood has its pros and cons but my top recommendation would be to stay in either Condesa or Roma — these areas are some of the safest, most interesting, and coolest parts of the entire city.
 You will never be left wondering where to eat or explore, and it is a great location as a home base because you can easily head out from there to explore other zones of the city.